Home » The Right Questions To Ask When Evaluating An AI-Powered Condition Monitoring Solution

 How many levels of AI and human intelligence do they employ for their condition monitoring?

-To get deep, specific and reliable insights into your machines, you need different levels of Hybrid Intelligence (AI and human) running in tandem, such as:
+To get deep, specific, and reliable insights into your machines, you need different levels of Hybrid Intelligence (AI and human) running in tandem, such as:

-- Expert intelligence (actual humans, such as vibration analysts and/or reliability engineers, providing an additional layer of support and interpretation for customers)
+• Expert intelligence (actual humans, such as vibration analysts and/or reliability engineers, providing an additional layer of support and interpretation for customers)

 How quickly does their AI detect and diagnose machine failures?
 What is their rate of misses and false alarms?

 Direct pattern recognition of equipment behavior can accurately deduce failure mode and root-cause with an accuracy that leans as close as possible to 100%.
-If you combine this type of AI with a Category III and IV vibration analysis team, you can detect and be alerted of failures rapidly from day one, even from machines less than 24 hours away from failure.
+If you combine this type of AI with a Category III and IV vibration analysis team, you can detect and be alerted to failures rapidly from day one, even from machines less than 24 hours away from failure.

 Are fault diagnostics reliable and accurate enough to be backed with an insurance policy?